 Please note that the portfolio is NOT assessed, but the apprentice can use it to support themselves in answering the interview questions.
 The interview questions will focus on each of the elements of the standard listed above so it is important that the apprentice is completely familiar with each of them.
-The portfolio must be submitted to EUIAS at least two weeks prior to the technical interview.

-Typically, the portfolio will be based on 3-5 substantial jobs completed towards the end of their training.
+The portfolio does not have to cover each element of the standard.
 Prior to the technical interview, the assessor will review the portfolio.
 Although questioning will cover ALL the elements of the standard listed above, they will prioritise areas according to what they see in the portfolio.

 The apprentice can achieve a Pass, a Merit or Distinction.
-If they do not achieve a pass, they will be failed.
+If they do not achieve a pass, they will be deferred.
 The criteria for marking the technical interview are shown below.